2015 Oklahoma Sooners football team

 The 2015 Oklahoma Sooners football team represented the University of Oklahoma in the 2015 NCAA Division I FBS football season, the 121st season of Sooner football.
 The team was led by two-time Walter Camp Coach of the Year Award winner, Bob Stoops, in his 17th season as head coach.
 They played their home games at Gaylord Family Oklahoma Memorial Stadium in Norman, Oklahoma.
 They were a charter member of the Big 12 Conference.

-Conference play began on October 3, 2015 with a 44–24 win against West Virginia in Norman, Oklahoma and ended with a 58–23 win against Oklahoma State in Stillwater, Oklahoma on November 28, 2015.
+Conference play began on October 3, 2015, with a 44–24 win against West Virginia in Norman, Oklahoma and ended with a 58–23 win against Oklahoma State in Stillwater, Oklahoma on November 28, 2015.
 Oklahoma finished conference play with an 8–1 record winning their ninth Big 12 Championship, their first since 2012.

-Oklahoma was selected as the 4th seed to play in the 2015 College Football playoff against 1st seed Clemson on December 31, 2015 in the Orange Bowl which they lost 17–37.
+Oklahoma was selected as the 4th seed to play in the 2015 College Football playoff against 1st seed Clemson on December 31, 2015, in the Orange Bowl which they lost 17–37.
 Oklahoma finished the season with an 11–2 record.

-Previous season

-The 2014 Oklahoma Sooners football team finished the regular season 8–4, with the four losses in conference play towards Baylor, Kansas State, Oklahoma State, and TCU.
-Oklahoma became bowl eligible after defeating Iowa State on November 1, 2014.
-The Sooners were invited to play in the 2014 Russell Athletic Bowl against the Clemson Tigers.
-Oklahoma fell short against the Tigers in Orlando with a loss of 6–40.